RainerWaldmann/wastewater/Readme.md

 1st Column: Name of reference genome

-2nd Column: Position of the most 5' nucleotide of the primer on the reference genome
+2nd Column: Most 5' pos on the reference genome

+3rd Column: Most 3' pos on the reference genome

-3rd Column: Name of the primer. must end with _\<amplicon number>_<LEFT if forward primer RIGHT if reverse primer>.
+4th Column: Name of the primer. must end with _\<amplicon number>_<LEFT if forward primer RIGHT if reverse primer>.
 There must be no other "_" in the primer name.
 E.g.  SARS-CoV-2_2_LEFT means : Amplicon 2, forward primer

+5th Column: primer pool (typically 1 or 2)

+6th column: strand , + for forward primer, - for reverse primer

+7th column: primer sequence

-A row with a forward primer is  followed by a  row with a reverse primer.
-A row with a reverse primer is  followed by a  row with a forward primer.
+**A row with a forward primer is  followed by a  row with a reverse primer.
+A row with a reverse primer is  followed by a  row with a forward primer.**

 Only files with the extension .bed are considered.